lina-l-hu/CBC-Current-Weather-App/README.md

 # CBC-Current-Weather-App
-React/Redux app that displays the weather information for the user's current location from the OpenWeatherMap API via a GraphQL wrapper (GraphQL Weather API).
+React/Redux app that displays the weather information for the user's current location.

+The user's current location is determined via HTML geolocation, and the nearest city is fetched from the OpenWeather Reverse Geocoding API.
+The weather conditions for this location is fetched from the [GraphQL Weather API](https://github.com/konstantinmuenster/graphql-weather-api) by Konstantin Münster, which is a wrapper for the [OpenWeather API](https://openweathermap.org/api).

 ## Available Scripts